-11. Follow upgrade instructions in the ISSP release note to update the DMF and mounting service software.
+- 11. Follow upgrade instructions in the ISSP release note to update the DMF and mounting service software. - 12.
+Run the dmcheck(8) command, which will identify any issues with using your existing DMF configuration file with the upgraded software.

 Contact SGI Support to Downgrade After Using OpenVaultTM 4.0 or Later